0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 If a network is profitable it will return value to coin holders.
 For this to happen, the revenue of the blockchain's products must be greater than the costs.
-That is, there can be no issuance of coins to fill the gap between what end\-users paid for services, and the different costs of goods sold (the validators).
+That is, there can be no issuance of coins to fill the gap between what end-users paid for services, and the different costs of goods sold (the validators).
 As of 2022, there has never been a reliably profitable blockchain.